 PDF: Generates a PDF to print, fax, or download.

-Signed PDF: Generates a PDF with a signature footer at the bottom of the letter to print, fax, email, or download.
+Signed PDF: Generates a PDF with your digital signature at the bottom of the letter to print, fax, email, or download.

 📌 Note: You can add a cover page to your PDF document.
 See Adding a fax cover page to a PDF Document.